Some Apple Music Hi-Res Lossless content is already showing up on the service

 Apple Insider has also reported a fresh new discovery: all music videos in Apple Music now signify that they are playing with Apple's proprietary Spatial Audio immersive audio technology within the Apple Music app – and the label for Dolby Atmos or Spatial Audio doesn't have to appear for it to work.
 To try it out when wearing your AirPods Max or AirPods Pro, listen to a music video and check the Spatial Audio setting in Control Center.
 If Spatial Audio is playing, the icon will be animating.

-To see this icon, swipe down on the top right corner to reach Control Center, and long-press on the volume slider.
-The icon should appear in the bottom right of the display.
+To see this icon, AI says to swipe down on the top right corner to reach Control Center, and long-press on the volume slider.
+The icon should then appear in the bottom right of the display.

+We tested this and were unable to find the icon anywhere in Music or the control centre using the AirPods Max, but the music videos are definitely playing with Spatial Audio in that there's a heightened sense of surround-sound and the audio is moving as we move our head.
+This has been the case with every video we’ve tried so far.

 Apple has told What Hi-Fi? that, post-launch, Apple Music Dolby Atmos will also work with third-party headphones – so long as you manually enable it.
 To do this, go into Settings on your iPhone or iPad and then to Music.
 A new Dolby Atmos option will be available.
 This is set to Automatic by default (which means Dolby Atmos tracks will play correctly when you're listening via any W1- or H1-enabled pair of Apple or Beats headphones such as the AirPods Max, AirPods Pro or standard AirPods), but not when you're using third-party headphones.
 However, if you switch this option to Always On, even these non-Apple headphones will play back the Dolby Atmos tracks correctly.